makrai/notes/rabanser1711-tensor-decomp.md

       * nice properties such as asymptotic optimality and consistency
       * NP-hard in its derivation for a variety of different problem settings
       * iterative algorithms like expectation maximization (EM) are often used
-      * slow convergence and local optima[, no] consistency guarantees [34]
+      * slow convergence and local optima, no consistency guarantees [34]
-    * the presented way to learn GMMs and topic models is efficient [in] computational complexity and ... the number of data points needed
+    * the presented way to learn GMMs and topic models is efficient in computational complexity and the number of data points needed
-* two different mixture models, ... a Gaussian mixture model and a topic model
+* two different mixture models, a Gaussian mixture model and a topic model

 ## 6.2 Topic model

 * explain words in a document through hidden topics (see Figure 11) in order to classify documents or to summarize them
-* The most general treatment ... is latent Dirichlet allocation (LDA), where the probability distribution over the latent variable h is given by the Dirichlet distribution
+* The most general treatment is latent Dirichlet allocation (LDA), where the probability distribution over the latent variable h is given by the Dirichlet distribution